Epoch and Time

 For a more precise time measurement, Sui provides the Clock object.
 It is a system object that is updated during checkpoints by the system, which stores the current time in milliseconds since the Unix Epoch.
 The Clock object is defined in the sui::clock module and has a reserved address 0x6.

-Clock is a shared object, but it a transaction attempting to access it mutably will fail.
+Clock is a shared object, but a transaction attempting to access it mutably will fail.
 This limitation allows parallel access to the Clock object, which is important for maintaining performance.

 // File: sui-framework/clock.move